tykel/khepra-vm/Video.md

 interrupt is raised at the beginning of this period, and jumps to the appropriate handler specified in `$fff8`.

+Additionally, an `HBLANK` period occurs at the end of each scanline.
+A scanline lasts `17527.5` cycles, or `4.45747` milliseconds, of which the `HBLANK` is the last `119.5` cycles.
+Thus, a pixel is drawn every `68` cycles.

 Any memory accesses to video chip memory done outside of `VBLANK` are simply ignored.